 Frommer’s lists prices in the local currency.
 The currency conversion rates we list here were correct at press time, but rates fluctuate—before you leave on your trip, consult a currency-exchange website such as www.xe.com to get up-to-the-minute rates.

 What Things Cost in San Antonio (in US$)

-Dinner for one, without wine, at Las Canarias (very expensive) 60.00
+Dinner for one, without wine, at Bliss in San Antonio (expensive): 65.00

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.